odlgroup/odl/doc/source/guide/numpy_guide.rst

 `SciPy <http://www.scipy.org/>`_ is a library built on top of NumPy providing more advanced algorithms such as linear solvers, statistics, signal and image processing etc.

+`PyTorch <https://pytorch.org/>`_ is best known as a deep learning framework, but also useful as a general-purpose, GPU-accelerated array library.

-Many operations are more naturally performed using NumPy/SciPy than with ODL, and with that in mind ODL has been designed such that interfacing with them is as easy and fast as possible.
+Many operations are more naturally performed using one of those libraries than with ODL, and with that in mind ODL has been designed such that interfacing with them is as easy and fast as possible.

 Casting vectors to and from arrays
 ==================================